amin-farahmand/mikrotik-ai-ids/README.md

 The script will connect to the router and begin monitoring.
 You will see output in the console when an attack is detected and blocked.

+Running with Docker
+You can also run this project inside a Docker container for easier deployment and dependency management.

+1. Build the Docker Image:
+Ensure you have Docker installed.
+Then, open your terminal in the project directory (where the Dockerfile is) and run:

+docker build -t mikrotik-ai-ids .

+2. Run the Docker Container:
+After building the image, run the container with this command:

+docker run --name my-ids-container --restart unless-stopped -d mikrotik-ai-ids

+--name: Gives your container a memorable name.

+--restart unless-stopped: Ensures the container automatically restarts if the server reboots.

+-d: Runs the container in detached mode (in the background).

+To see the live logs of your running container, use this command:

+docker logs -f my-ids-container

 Disclaimer
 This script is provided as a proof-of-concept.
 While it is effective, please test it thoroughly in a controlled environment before deploying it in a critical production network.